FarronF/limerick-council-meetings/meetings/2019/09/18-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd July 2019.md

 21st June 2019, concerning proposal to dispose of 0.053 Ha. land at Garryduff,

 Newcastle West, Co.
-Limerick, to Hannah and Nora Collins.--- 3
+Limerick, to Hannah and Nora Collins.
+---
+3

 Members noted the proposal.